ChangeRequest/introduction.hw2/README.md

 7\. countEvens
 -------------
-Return the number of even ints in the given array.
+Return the number of even ints in the given array. (`0` is also even)

 ##### Examples
 ```